ppy/osu-wiki/wiki/Beatmap_information/en.md

 If a beatmap is [Qualified](/wiki/Beatmap/Category#qualified), [Ranked](/wiki/Beatmap/Category#ranked), [Approved](/wiki/Beatmap/Category#approved) or [Loved](/wiki/Beatmap/Category#loved), it has access to leaderboards, on which players can compete against each other.

 Four leaderboards can be accessed from the beatmap information page, those being `Global Ranking`, `Country Ranking`, `Friend Ranking`, and `Team Ranking`.
-Note that the Country and Friend leaderboards require [osu!supporter](/wiki/osu!supporter) for usage.
-Each difficulty has its own leaderboards.
+Note that the Country and Friend leaderboards require [osu!supporter](/wiki/osu!supporter) to view.
+Each difficulty has its own leaderboard.
 Selecting one of the tabs at the top of the menu will also display the respective leaderboard in the score listing below.
 Clicking on one or several mod icons in the filter menu allows the user to show solely scores with that exact [mod](/wiki/Gameplay/Game_modifier) combination.
 The score listing shows up to 50 top scores, while the best score is highlighted with an enlarged score card.

 Hovering over a score will reveal 3 dots at the right side of the menu.
 Clicking on the dots opens up a menu with 3 options: